-API documentation overwhelmingly shows example requests as cURL commands, but actually using that API in your application means translating the command into your language's HTTP client syntax.
-This guide walks through that conversion manually, then shows how a converter tool automates the same process.
+API documentation almost always shows example requests as cURL commands, but using that API in your own application means translating the command into your language's HTTP client syntax.
+This guide walks through that conversion by hand, then shows how a converter tool handles the same process automatically.

 What You Need